Overview

 What is the difference between API v1 and API v2?

 REST API v1 is the generally available, fully RESTful API at https://www.taskade.com/api/v1.
-It supports GET, POST, PUT, and DELETE with full task CRUD, so it is the one to use for creating, updating, and deleting tasks.
-Action API v2 (beta) lives at https://www.taskade.com/api/v2 and uses an action-style design where every call is a POST to a named operation. v2 adds promptAgent, but tasks are read-only, so reach for v1 when you need to change task data.
+It supports GET, POST, PUT, and DELETE, and it covers full task CRUD plus project create, complete, restore, copy, and share-link operations.
+Action API v2 (beta) lives at https://www.taskade.com/api/v2 and uses an action-style design where every call is a POST to a named operation. v2 adds promptAgent, and since August 2026 it also writes tasks in an existing project.
+Reach for v1 when you need to read a single task by ID, which v2 does not offer.
+Neither version can rename or delete a project, so make those changes in the app.

 How do I authenticate my API requests?